 Your AC unit uses a chemical refrigerant to shift heat within your residence outside.
 This makes your residence cool and comfy.
 The kind of refrigerant used in residential air conditioner has changed a few times as time has passed, keeping up with innovative advancements and environmental considerations.

-All new home AC units run on R410a, also called as Puron.
+All new home AC units in Dallas run on R410a, also called as Puron.
 But this refrigerant will eventually be discontinued.
-This is due to a continuous concentration on reducing chemicals known to affect the environment.
+This is due to a continuous concentration on reducing chemicals known to negatively affect the environment.

 To find out the “why” behind air conditioning regulation, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have air conditioning, according to the U.S. Department of Energy.